 Revolve the treat around your dog’s face so his nose follows the treat.
 Usually, where the nose goes, his body and head will follow.
 Lead your dog along a path that will cause your dog to roll over.
 Say the command clearly while moving the treat around his head.
 You can also use hand signal by rolling your hand with the verbal signal at the same time.

 Use your hand and gently help your dog to roll over if he is not making a move.
 Do this repeatedly until he can follow little by little.
 And throughout his progress, don’t forget to give your dog a treat.
 This will encourage the dog to keep trying until he perfected the trick.
 Show kindness and excitement by saying “good boy or good girl”.

 Know when to reward your dog.
-You can start first with a praise and treat when he rolls over.
+You can start first with praise and treat when he rolls over.
 Giving them treats will give them the boost to repeatedly do the trick.
 And once that they are familiar with the trick, you can give less treats frequently.

-After few successes, your dog will be able to roll over without any help.
+After a few successes, your dog will be able to roll over without any help.
 You don’t need to move the treat over his head or physically move his body over.
 Now what you need to do is to give him a command without doing anything.
 Tell your dog to roll over and reward him with a treat or a pat on his head.

 When your dog already knows how to roll over and expect the treat after, you change the way to reward your dog.
 Change the time between treats and give less acknowledgment every time.
 This will keep your dog from expecting treats every single command.
 Unpredictable treats will keep your dog interested in performing tricks.
 You can continue with the affectionate petting but save the treat for the next trick.

 8. Introduce your dog to a new location.